How much are hearing aids?

 What is included in the cost of hearing aids?

-Navigating hearing care can feel overwhelming, particularly when you factor in the high cost of prescription hearing aids.
+Comparing numerous hearing aids, brands, and features can feel overwhelming, particularly when you factor in the high cost of prescription hearing aids.
 One of your options for potentially lower costs is to compare bundled and unbundled services.
 Unbundled will cost less upfront, for example.
 This way to save is typically available to an individual with hearing loss, giving more people access to care.

 Bundled hearing aid services